 Give your loyalty program a catchy name that ties in with your brand.
 How you market, the rewards program can be as important as your product when trying to enroll customers.
 Customers are more likely to spend money at an online store where they are part of a loyalty program.

-You don’t have to destroy your profit margins to offer a high-quality rewards program.
+You do not have to destroy your profit margins to offer a high-quality rewards program.
 Further, consider adding prizes and special discounts on your highest profit margin products.
 Also, provide early access to new products, so loyalty members get first dibs.

-Take note of what competitors in your niche are offering in their loyalty programs.
+Please take note of what competitors in your niche are offering in their loyalty programs.
 Is there a common type of reward that every competitor is providing?
-Perhaps it’s a sign that the reward is highly effective.
+Perhaps it is a sign that the reward is highly effective.
 However, you will also need to differentiate your reward program from others.
 If you do this, your customers will have a reason to pick your online store over your competitors.

 3. Customer Service